anderson-aristotle/sql/README.md

 ### Lab: UPDATE

-Update macro-nutrients for some ingredients then isbn for some books.
+Update macro-nutrients for some ingredients.

 ## Removing Rows from a Table